fridtjrg/FYS-STK4155/projects/3project/README.md

 ## Folder structure

 ### `figures/` folder
 This folder is the default save location for all plots.
 Here you can find all the figures that were included in the report, and some that were not.
+Note that all the figures might not be exactly the same as the ones in the report, as some of them are influenced by some random elements, such as train_test_split().

 ### `src/` folder
 This folder contains source code used by other programs.
 The python scripts in the `src/` folder is not intended to be run alone.